 - Academic transcripts must reflect an overall high school grade point average (GPA) of 2.5, in addition to a GPA of 2.5 in all science and math courses.

 - Scholastic Achievement Test (SAT) scores must be submitted.

 - A health record must be submitted which indicates specific findings regarding applicant's complete physical exam.

 - Complete the Common Application.

-The Athletic Training Education Program employs a competitive secondary admissions process at the end of the fall semester in the second year (pre-professional phase).
-Athletic training education accreditation standards mandate that admission to the professional phase of the program be criteria-based.
+The Athletic Training Program employs a competitive secondary admissions process at the end of the fall semester in the second year (pre-professional phase).
+Athletic training accreditation standards mandate that admission to the professional phase of the program be criteria-based.
 Therefore, meeting the coursework requirements does not guarantee a student admission into the professional phase of the program.
 The number of students admitted to the professional phase of the program on an annual basis is dictated by the number of available field experience sites and may vary slightly from year to year.
 Please contact the program director for additional information

-The following criteria must be met for a student to be eligible for admission into the professional phase of the athletic training education program (ATEP):
+The following criteria must be met for a student to be eligible for admission into the professional phase of the athletic training program (ATEP):

 - Minimum cumulative UNE GPA of 2.5.

 - Minimum academic standing of first -semester sophomore.

 - Completion of BIO 208 and BIO 209 with a grade of C or better in each course.